Heathcorp/Mastermind/README.md

 4. ~~Compiled code size indicator~~
 5. ~~More robust github actions workflows~~?
 6. ~~Pass panic messages from compiler into output panel~~
-7. Live I/O for running program
+7. ~~Live I/O for running program~~
 8. ~~More robust non-blocking compiler calls.
 Currently if the "run_code" function hangs, the whole webpage is frozen.
 Maybe look into web workers for this.~~
 9. Set of loadable example (stdlib) files
 10. Documentation?
 11. ~~Syntax highlighting?~~
 12. Vim keybindings (someone suggested as a joke but is actually quite easy)
+13. Button to kill running brainfuck program